jordan2175/markdown-tools/README.md

 I may add additional markdown features to this add-on over time.
 Suggestions and code/feature additions are welcome.

+## Privacy Policy ##

+This tool runs client side.
+No information is collected or shared by this tool.

 ## License ##